Bylaws

 1. Subject to the authority of the Board of Directors, the Executive Committee shall have the power of the Board of Directors to direct the routine administrative affairs of the Association between meetings of the Board of Directors.
 Without limiting the foregoing, the Executive Committee shall be responsible for nominating candidates for election to the Board of Directors and for the discipline of members.
 The Executive Committee shall receive and consider the reports of committees and review their activities.
 The Executive Committee may invite who it wishes to attend Executive Committee meetings.

-2. The Executive Committee shall be composed of the following five (5) members: the President, the President-Elect, the Secretary-Treasurer, the immediate past President.
+2. The Executive Committee shall be composed of the following four (4) members: the President, the President-Elect, the Secretary-Treasurer, the immediate past President.
 Each past-President shall serve a two (2) year term on the Executive Committee after completing his or her term as President.
-The Editor in Chief of the Journal of Bronchology and Interventional Pulmonology shall be an ex-officio, nonvoting member of the Executive Committee.

 3. Election to Committees: The Board of Directors will select all committee members, each to serve a two (2) year term, unless specified differently below.

-4. The Executive Committee shall conduct an annual Executive Committee business meeting prior to or at the Annual Meeting of the Association.
+4. The Executive Committee shall conduct Executive Committee business meetings every two weeks prior to the Annual Meeting of the Association.
 The Executive Committee may conduct special meetings of the Executive Committee called by the President or any four (4) members of the Executive Committee.
-At least five (5) days’ notice of any special meeting must be given to each Executive Committee member.
 The attendance of any Executive Committee members at any meeting shall constitute a waiver of notice except where an Executive Committee member attends for the express purpose of objecting to the meeting because it is not lawfully called or convened.

 9.03.
 Nominating Committee.